The Q2 2023 benchmarking report for UK supermarkets has just been published. Learn how the top 9 UK supermarkets perform across the digital space.

-The latest Q2 2022 benchmarking report for UK Supermarkets has just been published.
-It covers the largest 8 national supermarkets, including Asda, Tesco, Iceland, Waitrose, Aldi, Lidl, Sainsbury’s, Morrison's, and Co-Op - it highlights year-on-year digital performance, plus winner and loser comparisons in 20+ online performance metrics.
+The latest Q2 2023 benchmarking report for UK supermarkets has just been published.
+It covers the largest 9 national supermarkets, including Tesco, Asda, Waitrose, Aldi, Iceland, Co-op, Lidl, Morrisons, and Sainsbury’s - it highlights year-on-year digital performance, plus winner and loser comparisons in 20+ online performance metrics.

-The research gives an inside track on who is winning the biggest share of voice online, and quantifies the gaps, risks and missed opportunities for other supermarkets to win brand exposure locally, online orders and in-store footfall.
+The research gives an inside track on who is winning the biggest share of voice online, and quantifies the gaps, risks and missed opportunities for other supermarkets to win brand exposure, generate online orders, and drive in-store footfall.
 The report highlights quick wins that will improve enquiries from your online strategy and identifies the barriers that may be reducing your site’s ability to optimise digital performance.

 What The Industry Research Report Covers